raithdw/WeatherShopperTest/README.md

 **Local Execution**

-    mvn clean test   # Runs all tests locally sequentially on chrome, firefox and edge by default
+    mvn clean test   # Runs all tests locally sequentially on chrome, firefox and edge by default mvn clean test -Dtest=WeatherShopperTest -Dbrowser=firefox    #runs test without testng.xml in firefox only(can be change to chrome or edge)

 **Remote Execution on Selenium Grid**